liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/03-installing-elasticsearch.markdown

 Now that you've installed Elastic, it sits in a folder on your machine, which is referred to here as `[Elasticsearch Home]`.
-To name your cluster, you'll define the cluster name in both Elasticsearch and in @product@.
+To name your cluster, you'll define the cluster name in both Elasticsearch and in @sharepoint@.
 First, define it in Elasticsearch.
 Edit the following file:

     [Elasticsearch Home]/config/elasticsearch.yml